 - A meaningful, simplified user experience with engaging content types and personalized task management.

 - A consistent flow of information from third-party data sources and a “go-to” single source of truth (e.g. consistent asset management).

-- An extensible architecture that operates as a unified Content Business Platform, allowing brands to manage all proprietary sources from one CMS.
+- An extensible architecture that operates as a unified content management system, allowing brands to manage all proprietary sources from one CMS.